Neil McCann: Dundee

 McCann's first managerial position came at Scottish Premiership side Dundee, where he was appointed on an interim basis on 18 April 2017.
 McCann oversaw five matches for his former team, securing their place in the Scottish Premiership at the end of the 2016-17 season.
 Dundee announced on 29 May that McCann would leave the club.

 On 1 June, McCann was appointed Dundee manager on a permanent basis after an approach for Jack Ross was rejected by St Mirren.
 He was sacked by the club on 16 October 2018, with Dundee bottom of the 2018–19 Scottish Premiership after collecting just three points from eight games.

 Inverness Caledonian Thistle

 After John Robertson was given compassionate leave in February 2021, McCann was appointed interim manager of Scottish Championship club Inverness Caledonian Thistle.
 McCann left this position after the 2020-21 season was completed, with Robertson returning in a sporting director role and a new manager appointed, despite attempts to appoint McCann on a permanent basis.

 Rangers

-On 24 February 2025, McCann was appointed to the coaching team at Scottish Premiership club Rangers, supporting interim manager Barry Ferguson for the remainder of the 2024-25 season.
+On 24 February 2025, McCann was appointed to the coaching team at Scottish Premiership club Rangers, supporting interim manager Barry Ferguson for the remainder of the 2024–25 season.

+Kilmarnock

+McCann was appointed Kilmarnock manager on 6 January 2026.

 Media work

 McCann became a pundit for Sky Sports, providing analysis on their coverage of football in Scotland, after he left Falkirk in 2009.
 McCann left Sky in June 2017, when he was appointed Dundee manager on a permanent basis.
-He now works for Sky Sports, BBC and RangersTV ITV as a pundit.
+He now works for Sky Sports, BBC, RangersTV and ITV as a pundit.